 Make your home energy-efficient

 A great way to dramatically increase the value of any home or property is to make it energy-efficient.
 And no, you don’t need to break the bank just to do this.
 There are simple ways to make your home energy-efficient, such as sealing all windows, replacing incandescent bulbs with LED lights, adding insulation to your attic, installing solar panels, installing a storm door, and buying energy-star products and appliances.
 Consider tuning up your HVAC system as well and performing an energy audit.
+Many HVAC contractors provide flexible financing plans to assist you in upgrading your system without straining your finances.

 Update your electrical system